 Rock'n'Roll is all about singers and guitarists, right?
 Well... not really!
-Bass too is an important instrument, and many popular rock stars were bassists, too!
+Bass is also an important instrument, and many popular rock stars were bassists, too!

 While it's true that many bassists end up in the background, the bass player is an important part of any band, and some of the best-loved rock stars played the instrument, including Paul McCartney, Sid Vicious, Sting, Brian Wilson and Flea (we recommend the Fender Flea Jazz bass).
 If you want to join the club, here's our guide!

 Why Play Bass?

 Some people are just naturally attracted to the simplicity of a four-string instrument, or by the fact that it's easier to learn how to play bass than a guitar (this is sometimes a very divided opinion).
 Others, simply love the satisfying sensation of producing those deep, low frequencies with an instrument!